 “I will say to the prisoners, ‘Come out in freedom,’ and to those in darkness, ‘Come into the light.’”
 (Isaiah 49:9)

-The eight-day “Festival of Dedication,” Hanukkah, begins Saturday night on Kislev 25, 5777.
+The eight-day “Festival of Dedication,” Hanukkah, began last night on Kislev 25, 5778.
 Among the events this wonderful holiday commemorates is the rededication of the Jewish Temple by the Hasmoneans, also known as the Maccabee family, and the miraculous single-day supply of oil lasting a full eight days in the process of that rededication.

 With the Temple recaptured from the Greeks and newly restored, the family of Judah Maccabee reestablished the seven-day autumn festival of Sukkot (the Feast of Tabernacles) and the extra day of Simchat Torah (Rejoicing in the Torah, which concludes the annual cycle of Parashiot).
 The Greek ruler Antiochus IV had forbidden its observance earlier in the year, so when the Temple was recaptured in December, they celebrated this eight-day festival.